verses of this Parasha reiterate what we read recently in Parashat Va’yigash; specifically,

 Let us return now to the present situation in

-Thus, to counter this (hypothetical) danger of a population explosion, the king takes a number of measures, all of which are expressed in verbs denoting suffering, suppression and servitude (ref.
+Thus, to counter this (hypothetical) danger of a population explosion, the king takes a number of measures, all of which are expressed in verbs denoting suffering, suppression, and servitude (ref.
 1:11-14).
-However, these measures are not taken before Par’oh declares his intention to “deal shrewdly” with this people.
+However, these steps are not taken before Par’oh declares his intention to “deal shrewdly” with this people.
 “Shrewdly” – nitchakma - rooted in ch.ch.m (chet, chaf, mem) which is “wise” or “wisdom”.
-However, the particular conjugation used here implies the misuse of wisdom for the purpose of outsmarting or taking advantage.
+However, the particular conjugation used here implies the misuse of wisdom in order to outsmart or take advantage.
 Thus, an evil plan is devised.
-First they "set over them" “sa'rey mi’sim” - tax collecting princes - to (literally) "afflict them with suffering".
+First, they "set over them" “sa'rey mi’sim” - tax collecting princes - to (literally) "afflict them with suffering".
 But "the more they afflicted them, the more they multiplied and grew” (v.
 12).
 The verb "grew" is "yifrotz", of the root p.r.tz which we examined in Parashat Va’yeshev (Gen. 38:29), where we noted that it means "to break forth".
-This caused the Egyptians "to loath" or "abhore" (“va’yakutzu”) them, and in turn they made them do rigorous labor (“va'ya'vidu” - a.v.d. - labor, work; while “eh’ved” is “slave”).
+This caused the Egyptians "to loath" or "abhore" (“va’yakutzu”) them, and in turn, they made them do rigorous labor (“va'ya'vidu” - a.v.d. - labor, work; while “eh’ved” is “slave”).
 "And they made their lives bitter with hard labor in mortar, in brick, and in all manner of work in the field.
 All their work in which they made them work with rigor" (v.
 14 italics added).
 In verses 13-14 the root a.v.d (ayin, vet, dalet) - work, labor, slave - occurs five times, impressing upon the reader the sense of perpetual toil.

 The subjugating process gathers momentum; taxing turns into hard labor (1:11), then to enslavement (vs. 13, 14) and to 'limited' infanticide (v.
 16), which finally becomes an imposition on the entire Egyptian nation, compelling it to engage in a full-blown genocide by exterminating every newborn male (v.
 22).
 Thus, the mere 22 verses of Sh’mot’s first chapter recount a long and eventful span of time.